Structural variation

 With Oxford Nanopore, there is no limit to read length: single reads frequently reach hundreds of kilobases in length, with a current record of over 4 Mb.
 This means that even large SVs can often be sequenced end-to-end in single reads, making for simple, accurate characterisation (see below) and often removing any need for assembly.
 Amplification is not required, avoiding PCR bias and allowing SVs to be identified across the genome, including in repetitive or GC-rich regions, such as repeat expansions, which are inaccessible to other methods.
 This also enables the sequencing of intact modified bases, so that SVs and their epigenetic effects can be revealed in a single experiment.

-Table 1: HG002 cell lines were sequenced with guppy v6.3.2 in SUP at 400 bps using Ligation Sequencing Kit V14, and aligned to the hg19 reference assembly.
-Variant calling was then performed with the latest version of Sniffles, and variants were compared against the Genome In A Bottle consortium’s HG002 SV truthset; view the Structural variation workflow for full sample-to-answer guidance.
+Table 1.
+Libraries from the HG002 cell line were prepared using the Ligation Sequencing Kit, and sequenced using 5 kHz MinKNOW scripts, basecalled with Dorado v0.2.5 in HAC at 400 bps, and aligned to the hg19 reference assembly.
+Variant calling was then performed using the latest version of Sniffles, and variants were compared against the Genome In A Bottle consortium’s HG002 SV truthset; view the Structural variation workflow for full sample-to-answer guidance.

 Long nanopore reads enable calling of SVs across the genome with high precision and recall